Thursday, 14 November 2024

 This government is seeking, should this bill pass through this place and the upper house, to impose the toughest penalties in all of Australia – up to $1.7 million in fines and up to 15 years in jail.
 What does that do?
 It imposes on those people who are seeking to sell illicit tobacco or seeking to sell tobacco illegally, once the licensing scheme is in place, the real cost of doing business.
 At the moment, and as we heard in the parliamentary Public Accounts and Estimates Committee, there is a minimal cost of doing business for people who are involved in the illicit tobacco industry.

 Part of the licence scheme will be to make sure that an applicant is an appropriate person to hold a licence.
 That is an incredibly important part of any scheme.
 There will be broad powers set out as to who can hold a licence, and particularly there will be consultation with the Chief Commissioner of Police.
 It is another important element of the scheme, because the chief of police is often in the best position with some of the best information to provide that advice on whether a person is suitable for a licence.
 There are matters around suspending licences, varying licences and putting conditions on licences, which are all contained in this bill.
-The licence will be able to be reviewed at any time, as is appropriate.
-The licence will be able to be suspended.
+A licence will be able to be reviewed at any time, as is appropriate.
+A licence will be able to be suspended.
 For those possessing illicit tobacco, there will be up to a $23,700 fine for people and almost $120,000 for a body corporate.
 With the limited time that I have had, I will of course commend this bill to the house, and I hope for its speedy passage.

 Eden FOSTER (Mulgrave) (15:02): I am pleased to rise today in support of the Tobacco Amendment (Tobacco Retailer and Wholesaler Licensing Scheme) Bill 2024, and I thank the Minister for Casino, Gaming and Liquor Regulation for introducing the bill.
 In my community in the past several months there have been a number of arson attacks on tobacco stores, which is concerning.
 Thankfully, no-one has been injured, but one is too many.
 The police and the community have been calling for increased powers, and we have acted swiftly.
 Unfortunately, those opposite have attempted to delay this bill despite saying there is an urgency to get on top of this.
 So I am a bit confused as to whether they are Arthur or Martha; they are confused as to whether they are Arthur or Martha.